maybeflexa/Wraith-Lib/Documentation.md

 ## Dropdown

-Lets the user pick one value from a list.
+Pick one value from a list.

 ```lua
 local Dropdown = Tabs.Main:AddDropdown("Mode", {